elliotwils0n/web-project/README.md

 Application created for university classes about web applications.
 It's a simple application, file hosting or cloud drive wannabe.

 Authorization via JWT tokens.
-Files encrypted with RSA algorithm.
+Files encrypted with AES algorithm.

 Uploaded files will appear in "storage" catalog.
 Every user has it's own catalog named by their UUID assigned to them after registration.